gek169/Simple_ISA/README.md

 `sisa16_asm -run my_asm_file.asm`

-if you want to use sisa16 assembler as a scripting language, you can add a shebang to your files:
+if you want to use sisa16 assembler as a scripting language, you can add a hashbang to your files.

 for the default INSTALL_DIR which is `/usr/bin`:

 `#!/usr/bin/sisa16_asm -run`

-The emulator and assembler are confirmed to compile *and run correctly* on linux with GCC, clang, and tinyc.
+The emulator and assembler are confirmed to compile *and run correctly* on linux with GCC, clang, and tinyc on x86_64, x86, aarch64, and riscv.

-The emulator has the best performance compiled with clang at -Ofast.
+The emulator has the best performance compiled with gcc at -Os.

 The emulator itself has been confirmed to *compile* using compiler explorer on...